Victorians started celebrating Christmas as we know it now. Every December since has been an opportunity to have a Victorian Christmas party!

 The era of Queen Victoria was full of amazing changes, as she was born into a largely agrarian society, and died in an industrial society.
-Many of the Christmas customs that came about during her time show the influence of that history.
+Many of the Victorian Christmas customs that came about during her time show the influence of that history.
 The 1840’s in England were a revolutionary decade!

 When businessman Henry Cole commissioned an artist to design the first Christmas card, the Victorian Christmas blossomed even more.
 The first Christmas card was a postcard that showed a wealthy family enjoying a lovely Christmas meal with his family, flanked by some scenes or urban poverty that reminded us to be generous with those in need.
 These cards sold for one shilling, which was pricey for most ordinary Londoners, but soon making Christmas cards was a lovely activity for families, and when printing improved and postage became cheaper, the Christmas card business took off.